George Howard (British Army officer)

-Field Marshal Sir George Howard KB PC (17 June 1718 - 16 July 1796) was a British military officer and politician.
+Field Marshal Sir George Howard KB PC (17 June 1718 - 16 July 1796) was a British Army officer and politician.
 After commanding the 3rd Regiment of Foot at the Battle of Fontenoy in May 1745 during the War of the Austrian Succession and after commanding that regiment again at the Battle of Falkirk Muir and the Battle of Culloden during the Jacobite Rebellion, he returned to the continent and fought at the Battle of Lauffeld.
 He went on to command a brigade at the Battle of Warburg during the Seven Years' War.
 He subsequently became the Governor of Minorca.

 Military career

 Born the son of Lieutenant General Thomas Howard and his wife Mary Howard (née Moreton, daughter of William Moreton, Bishop of Meath), Howard was educated at Westminster School and Christ Church, Oxford and was commissioned as a lieutenant in his father's regiment (later the 24th Regiment of Foot) in 1736.
 He was promoted to captain in 1737 and transferred to the 3rd Regiment of Foot in 1739.
 Promoted to lieutenant colonel on 2 April 1744, he commanded the 3rd Regiment of Foot at the Battle of Fontenoy in May 1745 during the War of the Austrian Succession.

-Howard commanded the 3rd Regiment of Foot again, under the Duke of Cumberland, at the Battle of Falkirk Muir in January 1746 and the Battle of Culloden in April 1746 during the Jacobite Rebellion and was accused of treating the defeated highlanders unduly harshly.
+Howard commanded the 3rd Regiment of Foot again, under the Duke of Cumberland, at the Battle of Falkirk Muir in January 1746 and the Battle of Culloden in April 1746 during the Jacobite Rebellion and was accused of treating the defeated Jacobites unduly harshly.
 He then returned to the continent and fought at the Battle of Lauffeld in July 1747.
 He succeeded his father as colonel of the 3rd Regiment of Foot in August 1749.
 He went on to take part in the Raid on Rochefort in September 1757 and, having been promoted to major-general on 24 January 1758, he commanded a brigade, under the Marquess of Granby, at the Battle of Warburg in July 1760 during the Seven Years' War.
 He was promoted to lieutenant-general on 14 March 1761.